 Something twisted in Spunkmeyer’s gut at the thought of Larkins almost getting violent with Ferro.
 “No one got hurt?”

-The twisting manifested into a ball, and it dropped.
+The twisting manifested into a ball and a moment later it dropped free.
 “So Ferro and I can work together?”

 Evison nodded.
 “I’ve already got you two paired up on my list.
 You’ll start flying together tomorrow.”

 A light feeling filled up Spunkmeyer’s chest.
-A happiness he hadn’t felt in a long time.
-He suddenly felt as though he could conquer the world, and spit in the eyes of anyone who told him he meant nothing.
+It was a happiness he hadn’t felt in a long time.
+He suddenly felt as though he could conquer the world and spit in the eyes of anyone who told him he meant nothing.

-Her eyes slowly opened, and she jolted backward with a gasp, grabbing a notebook to swat him.
+Her eyes slowly opened and she jolted up with a gasp, swinging her fist at him and forcing him to dodge backward.
 “What the hell are you doing here?!
 We could get in-”

 “Shh.
 Relax.
 We’ll get in trouble if you don’t keep your voice down.”